 Stains are easily removable using hot water (avoid boiling water) and a cleaning detergent/liquid.
 Oil marks and like stains could be removed with a piece of cloth and methylated spirits.
 Chewing gum could also be removed using an aerosol freezer.

-As much as snow and ice may not harm a wet pour surface, it is important to regularly scrap them off.
+As much as snow and ice may not harm a wet pour rubber surface, it is important to regularly scrap them off.
 Rubber edged scrapes or brushes are ideal tools for removal.
 Metal shovels and scrapers may distort the surface.
 Solvent-based de-icers should also not be permitted.

 Wet pour rubber is suitable in uneven surfaces and can also be applied in flat surfaces, sloped areas or other bumpy terrains as well.
-Wet pour surfacing can even be installed at the bases of trees to provide a safer playground for kids.
+Wet pour rubber surfacing can even be installed at the bases of trees to provide a safer playground for kids.

-We install wet pour surface depending on the client’s requirements in terms of space and design.
-Clients have the freedom to choose how thick the wet pour surface should be.
+We install wet pour rubber surface depending on the client’s requirements in terms of space and design.
+Clients have the freedom to choose how thick the wet pour rubber surface should be.
 How thick the surface will be depends on the type of equipment to be installed and the nature of the site.

 – Educational activities